 The number of children forced to work has increased in recent years to 160 million children, 1 in 10 children.
 In the poorest countries, about 1 in 4 children work.
-For 79 million children, work is very detrimental to their safety, health, development and schooling.
-Girls in particular are exploited in commercial sexual exploitation, CSEC.
+For 79 million children, work harms their safety, health, development, and schooling.
+Girls are especially vulnerable to commercial sexual exploitation, CSEC.
 Around 300,000 children are used in war as soldiers, porters or deminers.
-Due to the Covid-19 pandemic, another 9 million children risk being forced to work in 2022.
-More boys than girls work, and more children in rural areas work than children in cities.
+Due to the pandemic, millions of more children risk being forced to work.
+More boys than girls work, and more children in rural areas work than in cities.
 And of all the millions of people trafficked each year, a third are estimated to be children.

 According to the Convention on the Rights of the Child, you may only be locked in as a last resort and for the shortest possible time.
 Children who have committed a crime must receive care and help and they must never be punished with life imprisonment or death.
 No child may be subjected to torture or other cruel treatment.
 However, violence, solitary confinement and other abuses of children deprived of their freedom are common.

 Sources: Unicef.
 Global Initiative to End All Corporal Punishment of Children.